 At 2K Games, they want to take their time for this development.
 In other words: no new part of the series will appear in 2020.

-The next WWE 2K simulation game will therefore not come until next year.
-“We want to make sure that the Visual Concepts development team can make a great game that is experienced by both WWE 2K- entertains veterans as well as newbies who want to get into the ring for the first time, ”says the open community letter.
-This time you want to “take the time that will take”, says 2K, in order to deliver the quality that fans deserve.
+So the next WWE 2K simulation game won't come until next year.
+"We want to ensure that the Visual Concepts development team can create a great game that is both experienced WWE 2Kentertains veterans and newcomers alike who want to step into the ring for the first time," the open community letter reads.
+This time, 2K says they want to “take the time that will be needed” in order to deliver the quality that fans deserve.

 The experienced Patrick Gilmore acts as the new producer; he will oversee the development.
 Gilmore has been in the industry for more than 25 years and has played a major role in games such as Killer Instict and Medal of Honor, most recently he was active for Amazon's MMO New World.

 By the way: fans who have not yet switched and who continue to play WWE 2K19 can breathe a sigh of relief.
 2K Games has announced that it will keep the servers online until further notice.